bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 "Peter for God sake, I will let you win, but play at the lottery at least once!”.

-PS: I really learned a lot in these 3 years and I will keep on learning even much more now that I am in!
+PS: I really learned a lot in these 3 years and I will keep on learning even more now that I am in!

 I didn’t fake mine “Michel Jackson”.